Extended Version of GTGraffiti: Spray Painting Graffiti Art from Human Painting Motions with a Cable Driven Parallel Robot: Robot Hardware

 CDPRs also have an active research community which has solved many challenges in workspace analysis \cite{Bosscher06TRO_wrenchFeasible, Bouchard09_WFW, Gouttefarde11TRO_cableWFW}, control, and estimation (further discussed in Section \ref{sssec:CDPR_lit_review}).
 Preliminarily, based on \cite{Gouttefarde15TRO_CableControl}, we estimate a 1kHz update frequency to be necessary for real-time control.

 Finally, we define the requirements to actuate the spray can nozzle.
-For a full can of Montana BLACK 400mL, the force required to depress the nozzle \mytoggle{at the start and end of the stroke was measured to be 20N and 27N, respectively.
-The displacement was measured to be 2mm.}{was measured to be 27N and the displacement was measured to be 2mm.} Other 400mL spray cans by the brands Montana, Hardcore, and Kobra were found to have similar actuation forces and displacements.
+For a full can of Montana BLACK 400mL, the force required to depress the nozzle was measured to be 27N and the displacement was measured to be 2mm.
+Other 400mL spray cans by the brands Montana, Hardcore, and Kobra were found to have similar actuation forces and displacements.